0dminnimda/sharpython-release/README.md

-# sharpython-release
+# Sharpython

- Issues for sharpython
+This repository is for providing feedback on the [sharpython](https://pypi.org/project/sharpython/) python compiler